May 31st: camp fees are due to Council; confirm number of participants

 Pupukea offers 40 Merit Badges, 6 camping week sessions, 3 meals a day served cafeteria style in the Weinberg Lodge, dedicated and trained staff, Hou Kiu program for new first-year scouts, Hawaiiana Award program only offered in Hawaii, Beach Program of canoeing, kayaking and snorkeling, Mile Swim, First Aid and CPR training, BSA Lifeguard and much more.

-Week 3 Special:local Troops and Crews attending during Week 3 receive a discount when participating in unit campsite cooking.
+Special:local Troops and Crews attending Week 1, 2, 3, 4, 5, 6 receive a discount when participating in unit campsite cooking.

 Hawaiiana Award Program

 The program was designed to educated interested Scouts on the Hawaiian Heritage.
-This program will be packed with fun and educational activities and includes participation in games, a written essay, music, dance and a luau during camp.
+This program will be packed with fun and educational activities and includes participation in games, a written essay, music, dance traditional hula and a luau during camp.
+You will learn how to make flower lei, and learn ancient Hawaiian cooking methods by making lau lau in an imu (Hawaiian oven).Included are field trips to Sharks Cove, Pu'u o Mahuka Heiau State Historic Site and more.

 Hou Ki'u Program - Trail to First Class